hish22/ease/README.md

 2. Line-Type Errors

 Line-type error handling focuses on detecting issues that occur within a single line.
-These are usually syntax-related or caused by misuse of template directives.
+These are usually syntax-related or caused by misuse of template eases.

 ### Common Exceptions and Error Messages